AbduazizZiyodov/flask-authlib/README.md

 ...
 ```

-> You can set your own template config!
+> You can set your template config!

 You can change:

-- Button color on forms
+- Button colour on forms
 - Form title at login and register page
 - All labels like Username.. email ...
 - Text in button.